MCM-Mike/selfhosted-private-btc-explorer/README.md

 2. Point the VUE_APP_SOCKET_URL to your backend.
 By default, it is on localhost port 3001.
 3. Run ```npm run build```.

+### Testing the backend
+Backend tests are made using the Mocha testing framework.
+1. To run the tests, while in the backend directory, run the command ```npm test```.

 ### Running the frontend
 The frontend is a static page located in the /dist folder in the frontend directory after running the npm run build command.
 There are multiple ways of serving a static webpage, like using NGINX.